Routines simplify and smooth life for caregivers

 We explain what a caregiving routine is and 5 ways they make your life easier.

-What is a routine?
+What is a caregiving routine?

 A routine is doing the same basic activities around the same time every day.
 This gives structure and a natural flow to the day.

-For example, part of a regular daily routine for your older adult might be to wake up at 8am, use the toilet, brush teeth, comb hair, change from pajamas to regular clothes, then sit down to a hot breakfast of oatmeal and coffee.
+For example, part of a regular daily routine for your older adult might be to wake up at 8am, use the toilet, brush teeth, comb hair, change from pajamas to regular clothes, then sit down to a hot breakfast of oatmeal and (decaf) coffee.

-5 ways routines make caregiving easier
+5 ways caregiving routines make your day easier

 1. Stop the power struggles